cstanislawski/grafana-db-exporter/README.md

 - `NUM_OF_RETRIES` - Number of retries to perform in case of failure, uint, uint, defaults to `3`
 - `RETRY_INTERVAL` - Interval between retries in case of failure, uint, uint, defaults to `5` (seconds)
 - `DELETE_MISSING` - Whether to delete the dashboards from the target directory if they were not fetched (i.e. missing) from the Grafana instance, bool, defaults to `true`
+- `ADD_MISSING_NEWLINES` - Whether to add newlines to the end of the files, bool, defaults to `true`

 ### Examples